-Seeds, nuts, and some fruits and vegetables can be quite tough, so parrots put them into the water to soften them up, making them easier to chew and swallow.
+Seeds, nuts, and some fruits and vegetables can be quite tough, so parrots put them in water to soften them up, making them easier to swallow.

-In particular, baby parrots need soft food because of their undeveloped beaks.
+Baby parrots need soft food because of their undeveloped beaks.
 They can’t break hard foods apart, so they need their meals to be soft and digestible.
-Doing so enables food to travel down the gastrointestinal tract.

-There’s a chance that the parrot is accidentally dropping its food into the water and can’t fish it back out.
-If so, you may want to consider moving your parrot’s water bowl to reduce the chances of food falling into it.
+There’s a chance that the parrot accidentally drops its food into the water and can’t fish it back out.
+If so, you may consider moving your parrot’s water bowl to reduce the chances of this happening.

-It’s also vital that you keep your parrot’s water bowl clean to prevent it from growing bacteria.
-As soon as you notice food in the water bowl, discard it along with the water and rinse it with water.
+Keeping your parrot’s water bowl clean is vital to prevent it from growing bacteria.
+If you notice food in the water bowl, discard it along with the water.

 How To Stop Parrots Throwing Food

 We’ve determined that most parrots are messy eaters, which you can’t stop.
 However, there are things you can do to limit the amount of mess your parrot creates.